 Back in 2009, when I was pretty new to this bogging thing, I ran a “Name this Skull” contest.
 A couple of people actually responded!
 The prize was one of my hand crafted diamond willow walking sticks.
 My brother, Carl, was one of the winners that recognized this feral pig skull.

 The other winner was a Vet in Missouri.
 As it turned out, I was able to let her choose a stick as I traveled through her area.
 That’s when Emma was truly a ‘wild child’ and didn’t have any grey hairs.
-Who me?
 I haven’t heard from her in quite some time, and wonder where that stick has gone.

 While in that area, a couple gifted me with some fresh trout they had caught, so I left a stick with a note in the back of their truck just before they left the campground.
 Don’t know where that stick has gone either.
 Also had a guy approach me about buying a stick, but I told him I only give them away to special friends.